cloudposse/docs/content/reference/stacks.md

 # The referenced files are deep merged into this stack to support granular configuration capabilities
 imports:
   # Merge the below `stacks/*.yaml` files into this stack to provide any shared `vars` or `components.*` configuration
-  - globals
+  - catalog/globals
-  - ue2-globals.yaml
+  - catalog/ue2-globals.yaml
-  - gbl-dev.yaml
+  - catalog/gbl-dev.yaml

 # `vars` provides shared configuration for all components -- both terraform + helmfile
 vars: